 ->avoid data leakage by preventing personal-corporate interaction

-Android Enterprise Recommended raises standards for enterprise-level devices and also tackles the problem of inconsistencies because of different Android OS versions and device manufacturers.
+Android Enterprise Recommended program raises standards for enterprise-level devices and also tackles the problem of inconsistencies because of different Android OS versions and device manufacturers.
 Google also recommends EMM vendor partners to help manage BYOD and company-owned devices.
 Another significant plus is that devices recommended under this program are vetted by Google’s best practices and methods and meet the enterprise-grade requirements.
 When a company decides to buy devices or invest in an EMM solution, they only need to look for an AER certification and be clear of their expectations and budgets.

 AER will continue to evolve with newer specifications and an army of vendors and will eventually be a game changer in enterprise mobility and Scalefusion is all set to make its mark – a considerable one for sure!